A Local's Perfect One Week Sardinia Itinerary

 Overnight in Pula.

-Below I’ve shared a bunch of potential itineraries to give you an idea of what you could do with different amounts of time (and in different parts of Sardinia).
+Below I’ve shared a bunch of potential itineraries to give you other ideas on what you could do with a week in Sardinia.

 Day 1 - Alghero (stay in Alghero)

-Day 2 - Stintino and Castelsardo (stay in Alghero or Santa Teresa di Gallura)
+Day 2 - Stintino/La Pelosa beach and Castelsardo (stay in Alghero or Santa Teresa di Gallura)

 Day 3 - Santa Teresa and the Gallura coast (stay in Santa Teresa di Gallura)